MartinBulla/I4R_Nat_Hum_Beh/README.md

 - [rep_SI_v2.R](https://github.com/MartinBulla/I4R_Nat_Hum_Beh/tree/main/R/rep_SI_v2.R) contains all scripts used to generate the paper outputs, including the display items
 - [rev_Dat_temporal_trend_v2.R](https://github.com/MartinBulla/I4R_Nat_Hum_Beh/tree/main/R/rev_Dat_temporal_trend_v2.R) is an adjusted author's script that saves the # of sampling observations per each polygon and year

-[Outputs](https://github.com/MartinBulla/I4R_Nat_Hum_Beh/tree/main/Output/) - separate files of all outputs used in our manuscript and supplement, containing also [Model_ass](https://github.com/MartinBulla/I4R_Nat_Hum_Beh/tree/main/Output/Model_ass) folder with model assumptions of all models that we fitted
+[Outputs](https://github.com/MartinBulla/I4R_Nat_Hum_Beh/tree/main/Output/) - separate files of all outputs used in our manuscript and supplement, containing also [Model_ass](https://github.com/MartinBulla/I4R_Nat_Hum_Beh/tree/main/Output/Model_ass) folder with model assumptions of all models that we fitted.

 [LICENSE](https://github.com/MartinBulla/I4R_Nat_Hum_Beh/tree/main/LICENSE): terms of reuse - applicable only after this work is published as a preprint or in a scientific journal, until then the data are not available for reuse.